In Italian, there are two main ways you can translate the word now. One is ora and the second is adesso.

 Note: You can place the adverb proprio (exactly, precisely) in front of either word to change their meaning to right now.

-All these subtitles aside, the truth is that no one will blink an eye if you use ora instead of adesso or vice versa.
+All these subtleties aside, the truth is that no one will blink an eye if you use ora instead of adesso or vice versa.
 More often than not, it is purely a matter of personal preference.